Set Blob Tier

 - If a blob is overwritten when it's in a rehydrate-pending and soft-deleted state, it will result in the cancellation of the rehydration, and the version of the soft-deleted snapshot will be in an

-The list of supported tiers isn't restricted by the request version, and new tiers can be added in the future.
+The list of supported tiers is not restricted by the request version, and new tiers may be added in the future.

 For detailed information about block blob level tiering see Hot, cool, and archive storage tiers.